B A R E L Y B A D W E B S I T E

 In case you can't read it the caption says,

-MIddle Island, in Lake Erie, Ont., is the MOST
+Middle Island, in Lake Erie, Ont., is the MOST

 SOUTHERLY POINT in Canada, at 41° 40' 57" S.

 The stated latitude is too far south by a whopping 5,756 miles.
 Indeed, this latitude is more than 472 miles south of the southern tip of AFRICA.
-But let's assume they meant 41° 40' 57" N.
+But let's assume they meant 41° 40' 57" North.

 Even so, this statement is clearly unclear, at least for our purposes.
 It is different from saying,